 - Walk back to the Hotel Grand Chancellor

-The ‘Beaches and Marina’ tour will travel by bus, visiting some of the beautiful coastal areas around Hobart and nearby regions.
+The ‘Estuary and Beaches’ tour will travel by bus, visiting some of the beautiful coastal areas around Hobart and nearby regions.

 The focus of the tour will be: